 Communications Intern for the Social Media and Adolescent Health Research Team (SMAHRT) at the Seattle Children's Research Institute

-The Social Media and Adolescent Health Research Team looks at the way that adolescents use technology and social media, and their projects inform future legislation, recommendations about best practices, and tools for parents and adolescents.
+The Social Media and Adolescent Health Research Team looks at how adolescents use technology and social media, which informs future legislation, recommendations about best practices, and tools for parents and adolescents.

 Location: The Social Media and Adolescent Health Research Team (SMAHRT) at the Seattle Children's Research Institute